-There is also a NO_PARALLEL_INDEX hint that overrides the degree of parallelism you specified for an index.
-Note that the PARALLEL_INDEX as well as the NO_PARALLEL_INDEX hints are object level hints that have been superseded by the statement level PARALLEL and NOPARALLEL hints in Oracle Database 11g Release 2.
+There is also a NOPARALLEL hint that overrides the degree of parallelism that you specified for an index.
 You can specify the degree of parallelism for a statement level PARALLEL hint in various ways, as explained through the following examples.
 Note that if you don't specify the degree of parallelism, the optimizer calculates its own degree of parallelism:

 '''

-SQL>select /+ parallel / last_name from employees;
+SQL>select /+ parallel / last name from employees;

 '''